fcf-framework/fcfUnion/README.md

 <a name="including_headers_executable"></a>
 ### Including headers in an executable

-As mentioned earlier, to include union.hpp it is necessary to declare the implementation.
+As mentioned earlier, to include union.hpp it is necessary to declare the implementation (Include the union.hpp file with the declared `FCF_UNION_IMPLEMENTATION` macro).
 It is best to use a separate file for this, for example unionImpl.cpp.
 This will allow you to avoid recompiling union.hpp when editing the project.
 This approach is given as an example below:

 **unionImpl.cpp file:**
 ```c++